leta-krahenbuhl/notebooks/README.md

 - Download both client and server side of the notebooks code from GitHub:
   - Front-end: https://github.com/leta-krahenbuhl/notebooks
   - Back-end: https://github.com/leta-krahenbuhl/notebooks-server
+- Log in to MySQL (mysql -u root -p, then type in your password and hit enter)
 - Set up a local MySQL database called 'notebooks'
 - Server side:
   - npm install (to install any dependencies including knex and mysql2)